shinefield/mangoszerodocumentation/database/world/game-tele.rst

 .. note::

-    teleport locations are merely an addition to ease the life of game masters and developers, allowing to quickly travel to a location instead of having to lookup the coordinates.
+    Teleport locations are merely an addition to ease the life of game masters and developers, allowing to quickly travel to a location instead of having to lookup the coordinates.